 Dr. Sulaiman Al Habib Hospitals

 Though it was set up just over 20 years ago, the hospital chain has risen quickly to become one the largest private sector hospital chains in the Kingdom.
-It even has hospitals in the UAE and Bahrain and has plans for mega expansions.
+It even has a hospital in the UAE and has plans for mega expansions.

 Petromin is one of the biggest success stories amongst Saudi companies engaged in exports.
 The company currently distributes its products, consisting mostly of lubricants, to over 35 countries across the world.